nvim-lualine/lualine.nvim/README.md

     {
       'tabs',
       max_length = vim.o.columns / 3, -- maximum width of tabs component
-                                      -- can also be a function that returns value of max_length dynamicaly mode = 0, -- 0  shows tab_nr
+                                      -- can also be a function that returns value of max_length dynamically mode = 0, -- 0: shows tab_nr
-                -- 1  shows tab_name
+                -- 1: shows tab_name
-                -- 2  shows tab_nr + tab_name
+                -- 2: shows tab_nr + tab_name
       tabs_color = {
         -- Same values like general color option can be used here. active = 'lualine_{section}_normal',   -- color for active tab